opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!!
 Workflow

     1. Navigate to your QFieldCloud landing page.
-    2. Click the **"Create project"** button.
+    2. Click the **Create project** button.

         !![](../../assets/images/project_organization_01_landing_page.png)

     3. Set the project name, optional descriptive details, visibility scope (public or private), conflict resolution parameters, and project file safety restrictions.
-    4. Select your **"Project type"**:
+    4. Select your **Project type**:

-        - **"Regular":** Standard project used for field data collection and synchronization.
+        - **Regular:** Standard project used for field data collection and synchronization.
-        - **"Template":** Master blueprint project designed to be cloned by field teams (field synchronization and repackaging are disabled on templates to prevent accidental edits).
+        - **Template:** Master project designed to be cloned by field teams **Note: **field Synchronization and repackaging are disabled on templates to prevent accidental edits.

     5. Select your initialization template configuration:

-        - **"Create an empty project":** Sets up a clean project folder environment without a basemap.
+        - **Create an empty project:** Sets up a clean project folder environment without a basemap.
-        - **"Use a template":** Allows you to add a built-in background layer (OpenStreetMap Standard by default, or a custom tile server URL) and select your project extent via a bounding box by tapping on the **"Project extent"** map window.
+        - **Use a template:** Allows you to add a built-in background layer (OpenStreetMap Standard by default, or a custom tile server URL) and select your project extent via a bounding box by tapping on the **Project extent** map window.

         ![Template Project](../../assets/images/project_organization_03_template.png)

-    6. Click **"Create"** at the bottom right.
+    6. Click **Create** at the bottom right.
     The completed project structure populates in your profile project list.

 ### Option 2: Create from an XLSForm Spreadsheet (Web UI Upload)